Identification of Causal Diffusion Effects Under Structural Stationarity: Introduction

-Furthermore, I develop a new bias-corrected estimator that can directly remove biases under an additional parametric assumption (Section~\ref{sec:calibrate}).
-It subtracts the bias detected by the placebo test from a biased estimator.
-I show that this estimator can correct biases under a parametric assumption that the effect and imbalance of unobserved confounders are constant over time.
-This method is complementary to the proposed placebo test -- while it requires a stronger parametric assumption about the underlying causal DAGs, it can directly correct biases.
-I also demonstrate that this proposed estimator is closely connected to the widely-used difference-in-difference estimator \citep{card1994minimum}.
+In addition, we propose a bias-corrected estimator that can directly remove biases under an additional parametric assumption (Section~\ref{subsec:calibrate}).
+In its basic form, it subtracts the bias detected by the placebo test from a biased estimator.
+We prove unbiasedness of this estimator under a parametric assumption that the effect and imbalance of unobserved confounders are constant over time.
+We describe its connection to the widely-used difference-in-differences estimator \citep{angrist2008mostly, tchetgen2016negative}.

+Applying the proposed methods, we study the spatial diffusion of hate crimes against refugees in Germany.
+Facing the biggest refugee crisis since the Second World War, Germany has recently registered more than 1 million asylum applications, making them the largest refugee-hosting country in Europe \citep{unhcr2017}.
+During this time period, the number of hate crimes against refugees has substantially increased, a close to 200\% increase from 2015 to 2016.
+A clear, {\it descriptive} pattern is that the incidence of hate crimes was spatially clustered and the number grew over time as waves (see Section~\ref{sec:mot}).
+However, what is the {\it causal} process behind this dynamic spatial pattern?
+Understanding the causal impact of hate crime diffusion is of policy and scientific interest to prevent further spread of hate crimes.
+We leverage the proposed placebo test and bias-corrected estimator to tackle concerns about unmeasured contextual confounding.
+See Section~\ref{sec:mot} for the details of the data and Section~\ref{sec:app} for empirical analysis.